 What if my pregnancy is in the second trimester?
 Can I still have an abortion?

 Yes, but the abortion must be performed in a hospital or licensed surgery center.

-In Indiana, an abortion may be performed at or after 20 weeks after fertilization (22 weeks after the woman’s last menstrual period) only if the woman’s life or physical health is endangered.
-For more information regarding late abortion services in Indiana, please see http://www.womensmed.com/.
+In Indiana, an abortion may be performed at or after 20 weeks after fertilization (22 weeks after the woman’s last menstrual period) if there are medical indications including rape.
+For more information regarding late abortion services in Indiana, please see Women’s Med.

 What is the procedure for a surgical abortion and how long does it take?

 The cervix (the opening to the uterus) is dilated (opened up slightly) and a plastic tube about the width of a pencil is inserted.
 The contents of the uterus are drawn out by gentle suction.
 This procedure takes anywhere from 5-10 minutes but the woman should expect to be in the clinic approximately 4-6 hours due to lab work, intake and recovery.

 For a surgical abortion, a local anesthetic is used around the cervical opening.
 During the procedure, the patient should expect moderate to severe menstrual-like cramping.
 Depending on the clinic additional pain medication, such as nitrous oxide or fentanyl, may be available for an additional fee.
 These medications will not put you to sleep but will reduce the amount of discomfort during the procedure.
 If a woman wants a general anesthetic (i.e. to be put to sleep), she must find out which clinics offer that option.
 Some do; others do not.
 It does, however, cost more.
 Your health care provider can give you this information.
 After the procedure, you may have spotting or bleeding for up to two weeks.
 You should use pads, not tampons for this spotting.